AltSchool/dynamic-rest/README.md

 You can use the `include[]` feature not only to sideload relationships, but also to load basic fields that are marked "deferred".

-In DDREST, any field or relationship can be marked deferred, which indicates to the framework that the field should only be returned when requested by `include[]`.
+In DREST, any field or relationship can be marked deferred, which indicates to the framework that the field should only be returned when requested by `include[]`.
 This could be a good option for fields with large values that are not always relevant in a general context.

 For example, a user might have a "personal_statement" field that we would want to defer.
 At the serializer layer, that would look like this: